-The left part of Panel B reports estimates relating x to type.
-53 Individuals who are younger, premium costs are subsidized and 61% if 90% of the costs are subsidized.
-The corresponding enrollment rates in Finkelstein et al. (2019b) are 49% and 79%, respectively.
+Table 6 reports firm-side parameters.
+In general, these parameters are similar across regions, although the fixed cost of ESHI appears higher in the South.
+One thing to notice is that the estimated $\nu$ 's in Panel B, which govern the correlation between $T_j$ and $A_j$ , are positive.
+That is, higher TFP firms are also more likely to be more skill-biased, and hence have higher demand for high-skill workers are 49% and 79%, respectively.
 Similarly, our estimates imply that among those covered by Medicaid, the willingness to pay for Medicaid is \$851 in terms of consumption equivalent variation, or 21% of the cost of Medicaid, which is close to but lower than the 22% to 46% range found in Finkelstein et al. (2019a).

-53State-specific parameters in the type distribution are included but not reported in this table.
+&lt;sup>58State-specific parameters in the type distribution are included but not reported in this table.